 The algorithmic control of the transmission, including the gear-switching and transmission control, is modeled using normal Simulink® blocks, with signal ports and lines, as well as enabled subsystems.

-The model is also set up to switch between two common simulation configurations.
+The model is also set up to allow you to switch between two common simulation configurations.
+Click the links in the description to configure the model to simulate with a variable-step global solver or a fixed-step local solver.

 You can directly adjust all the solver options by opening the model Configuration Parameters and the network Solver Configuration dialog boxes.